 It’s easy to make a lovely candleholder out of a small jar.
 Larger baby food jars work well for tealights and votives.
 Pint jars can hold votives or small pillar candles.

 To decorate, use tissue paper.
 Mix equal parts white glue and water, and stick the paper onto the outside of the jar, stopping below the rim.
 Use pieces of different colors to create a stained glass look.
 Cut some shapes out of the paper if you like, arrange them in a pretty pattern, and glue on top of the larger pieces.
 Coat with the glue mixture to seal, and let dry.

 Want to help Mom pamper herself on her special day?
 Make her some homemade bath salts.
 They will help her relax and leave her skin feeling great.

 Just mix 3 cups of Epsom salts, 2 cups of baking soda, and 1 cup of table salt.
-Add about twenty drops of a fragrant essential oil.
-Lavender, sandalwood and chamomile are good choices.
+Add about twenty drops of fragrant essential oil.
+Lavender, sandalwood, and chamomile are good choices.
 Mix thoroughly.
 Present the bath salts to Mom in a pretty jar tied with a ribbon.